seungwoochoe/dictionanki/README.md

 - You can use this without internet connection because this retrieves data from the macOS Dictionary.app.
 - This can prune extra data like *ORIGIN* and detailed definitions (starting with •).
 - HTML formatting available (change lines by each meaning, italicize and change font color of example sentences and ect.).
-- Hiding words from example sentences with underscores available, so that you can guess word without being exposed by answer.
+- This can replace words from example sentences with underscores (______).
-- This makes word-definition sets ready-to-be-imported into *Anki*.
+- This makes word-definition sets ready to be imported into Anki.
 Just save text file and import it.

 ## Images
 <img src="https://github.com/SeungwooChoe/macOS-system-dictionary-retriever/blob/main/images/1.png" width="250">